Jutho/TensorKit.jl/docs/src/man/sectors.md

 Other methods for `ElementarySpace`, such as [`dual`](@ref), [`fuse`](@ref) and [`flip`](@ref) also work.
-In fact, `GradedSpace` is the reason `flip` exists, cause in this case it is different then `dual`.
+In fact, `GradedSpace` is the reason `flip` exists, cause in this case it is different than `dual`.
 The existence of flip originates from the non-trivial isomorphism between ``R_{\overline{a}}`` and ``R_{a}^*``, i.e. the representation space of the dual ``\overline{a}`` of sector ``a`` and the dual of the representation space of sector ``a``.
 In order for `flip(V)` to be isomorphic to `V`, it is